 Make an appointment with your doctor once you’ve been accepted to your exchange program.

-The main reason for seeing your doctor is to obtain advice about any vaccinations you’ll need prior to departure, and to arrange those in a timely manner.
+The main reason for seeing your doctor is to obtain advice about any vaccinations you’ll need before leaving, and to arrange those in a timely manner.
 For example, if you’ll be travelling to a country where Hepatitis A & B are a problem, the vaccination against those diseases consists of three doses of medicine administered over a six-month period.

-Your doctor will usually also be able to provide you with information about any infectious diseases which are prevalent in your future host country, and how to deal with those.
+Your doctor will usually also be able to provide you with information about any infectious diseases which exist in your future host country, and how to deal with those.
 Ask him or her to provide you with written information which you can take home and familiarise yourself with.

-Finally, if you have any medication which you take on a regular basis, get advice from your doctor about whether that medication will be available in your host country, or whether it will be necessary for you to purchase a big supply and take it with you.
+Finally, if you have any medication which you take on a regular basis, get advice from your doctor about whether that medication will be available in your host country, or whether you’ll need to purchase a big supply and take it with you.

 2. Apply for a passport